 What to include in a quarterly business review

-When you kick off your QBR, you should have a visual deliverable available for your clients.
-Whether it be a presentation, pdf, or a fully built out experience (like the one from Dock, below!), you need to provide your clients with something that tells them exactly what they should expect from your team this quarter.
+When you kick off your QBR, you should have a visual deliverable available for your clients—whether it be a presentation, pdf, or a fully built-out client portal (like the one from Dock, below).
+Provide your clients with something that tells them exactly what they should expect from your team this quarter.

 A big piece of a QBR is whether or not you’ve hit the KPIs you and your client set for the previous quarter.
 When you’re bringing up what went well and what didn’t go according to plan, ensure that you’re backing it up with data examples, and putting an action plan in place for how you expect to hit your goals next quarter so that it doesn’t feel like anything is being overlooked.